 AMOLED takes the technology behind OLED and enhances it further.
 AMOLED stands for: Active Matrix Organic Light Emitting Diodes.

 This technology is achieved by adding a layer of semiconductive film underneath the organic layer.
-This allows for a faster activation of pixels.
+This makes it possible for faster activation of pixels.

 With this technology, the image is better able to be controlled.
 The viewing experience is even further enhanced by the ability to have smoother action scenes with more vibrant colors.